2.E.1. Confidential Records

 A poll watcher may overhear any of the above or see the above as part of the voter registration process or the ballot application process, but the poll watcher must treat such information as confidential.

-When a voter requests a ballot, they state their name and address in a loud and clear voice.
+When a voter requests a ballot, the voter states their name and address in a loud and clear voice.

 Even if the voter voluntarily hands the Election Judge an ID, the name and address must be said out loud.